alexvanboxel/treactor-go/README.md

-> Reactor is using a patched version of google-cloud-go.
-The patch is submitted but is waiting a release, do not
-> update the dependencies (dep).
-This block will be removed when it's safe to update.
-> If you really have to, run  `git checkout -- vendor/cloud.google.com/go/logging/logging.go` to restore the patch.

 # Reactor

 Reactor is a microservice designed to test and experiment with observability of microservices.
 You can play with it